Suburban and Country

 Amagansett House

-The owners of this Amagansett house loved the property and came to us wanting to extend the home to accommodate their growing family.
+We've been lucky to count the owners of this Amagansett house as longstanding clients.
+The property has been in the family for years and was a summer getaway for their now-adult children.
+The owners, now grandparents, came to us wanting to extend the home to accommodate their growing family.
 Our design goals included restructuring the interior flow of the home while improving the relationship to the rear yard and pool.

 After